Moyo75/Moyo75/README.md

-### Hi there, I'm John 👋 - Developer and Content Creator!!
+### Hi there, I'm John 👋 - Developer and Content Creator

 - 💻 I’m currently learning...
 Well, it sort of changes often
 - 🚀 2022 Goals: I’m looking contribute more to Open Source projects